Artscout0/bigImageGenerator/README.md

 ### Installing the required dependecies

+You can use the provided `.venv` file as the enviroment file with `.venv/Scripts/activate` or create your own using the steps below.

-Make sure you install the required dependencies : (make sure you have your pip executable directory path in y your enviroment variables.)
+To create your own enviroment make sure you install the required dependencies : (make sure you have your pip executable directory path in your enviroment variables.)
 - ```pip install glfw```
 - ```pip install PyOpenGL```
 - ```pip install numpy```